Top 10 Medicare Mistakes People Make 3

 2. Failing To Enroll in Part B When You Should

-It’s critical that you sign up at the right time.
-If you don’t, you risk coverage delays, late penalties and fees.
-Extra charges could be added to your premiums for all future years.
-If you, or your spouse, have active health coverage, beyond age 65, from an employer with 20 or more workers, you can delay Part B enrollment without penalty until the job ends.
-Otherwise, you need to sign up during your seven-month initial enrollment period, which includes the month you turn 65, three months before and three months after.
+It’s critical that you sign up for Medicare at the right time.
+If you don’t, you risk coverage delays, late penalties, and other inconvenience fees.
+In fact, extra charges could be added to your bills for the rest of your life simply for signing up late.
+If you or your spouse have active health coverage beyond age 65 (say you remain covered by your employer), you can delay Part B enrollment without penalty until the job ends.
+Otherwise, you need to sign up during your seven-month initial enrollment period.
+That period starts three months before you turn 65, lasts through the month you turn 65, and extends three months after you turn 65.

 3. Believing You Don’t Need Medicare Part B

-For most people, full retirement age is 66, which will gradually increase to 67 for those who were born after 1959.
-You must sign up for Medicare at age 65 to avoid penalties, unless you have health coverage from your own job or from your spouse’s current place of employment.
-You shouldn’t wait until you retire, and are collecting Social Security benefits, to enroll in Medicare.
+For most people, the full retirement age is 66, which will gradually increase to 67 for those born after 1959.
+Unless you have health coverage from your own job or your spouse’s current place of employment, you must sign up for Medicare at age 65 to avoid penalties.
+You shouldn’t wait until you retire and are collecting Social Security benefits to enroll in Medicare.

-5. Failing To Enroll in Part D because You Don’t Take Medication
+5. Failing To Enroll in Part D Because You Don’t Take Medications

 You must enroll in Part D before prescription drug needs are imminent.
 Some drugs cost thousands of dollars per month.
 Waiting to enroll could also cost additional late penalties permanently added to your Part D premiums.

-Medicare open enrollment is Oct.
+Medicare Open Enrollment is from Oct.
 15 to Dec.
-7 each year.
+7 of each year.
 It affects current members who want to change their coverage.
-However, if you’re coming into Medicare for the first time, you get your own enrollment period, either around the time you turn 65, or up to eight months after extended employment, with coverage, ends for you or your spouse.
-If you miss your personal deadlines, because you’re waiting for open enrollment, you risk delayed coverage and permanent late penalties.
+However, if you’re coming into Medicare for the first time, you get your own enrollment period either around the time you turn 65 or up to eight months after extended employment, with coverage, ends for you or your spouse.
+If you miss your personal deadlines because you’re waiting for open enrollment, you risk delayed coverage and permanent late penalties.

-Medigap (Medicare Supplement) is extra coverage for most, or all, of your out-of-pocket Medicare expenses, such as deductibles and copays.
-If you are at least 65, within six months of enrolling in Part B, you cannot be denied a Medigap plan and you cannot be charged higher premiums due to pre-existing conditions.
+Medigap (Medicare Supplement) is extra coverage for most (or all) of your out-of-pocket Medicare expenses, such as deductibles and copays.
+If you’re at least 65 within six months of enrolling in Part B, you cannot be denied a Medigap plan and you cannot be charged higher premiums due to pre-existing conditions.
 After that time, they can do both.
-It’s wise to annually review your Medigap plan and pricing with an insurance professional.
+It’s wise to review your Medigap plan and pricing with an insurance professional every single year to account for these policies and their potential changes.

 9. Failing to Read Your Annual Notice